Penrose-Library/PenroseLibrary-Web/content/post/2017-01-23-on-exhibit-at-penrose-rare-books-from-the-mcfarlane-collection.md

 ---
 ID: 874
-post_title: 'On exhibit at Penrose: rare books from the McFarlane Collection'
+title: 'On exhibit at Penrose: rare books from the McFarlane Collection'
 author: Amy Blau
 post_date: 2017-01-23 10:20:11
 post_excerpt: >